2pk/bt-hugo/content/post/2016-12-09-moving-wp-to-hugo-on-github.md

 ![](/images/moving-wp-2-hugo.jpg  "Moving from WP to Hugo")

-So the journey for blogging software has been Jroller -> Blogger -> MovableType -> Wordpress -> Hugo.
+So the journey for blogging platforms  has been Jroller -> Blogger -> MovableType -> Wordpress -> Hugo.
 Hosting a static site in this way has its own challange and should be played by techies only.
 For regular folks Wordpress is great.
 I will cover the tech side in another post (if that happened).